Year Hare Affair: Animation

+Lin Chao created the animation.
+It launched in 2015 and had its seventh season in 2025.

 Overview

 The series uses anthropomorphic figures to depict China's history during and after the Cold War period.
 China is represented by a white rabbit, which the series portrays as peaceful and intelligent.
+In the words of the series creator, the hare is "harmless to humans and animals alike."